5 Ways To Fix USB Port Not Working on Linux 2024

 cat /sys/module/usbcore/parameters/autosuspend

 This time, the value returned should be -1.
-You have disabled autosuspend, so USB devices connected to your laptop shouldn’t fail due to power issues.
+You have disabled auto suspend, so USB devices connected to your laptop shouldn’t fail due to power issues.

 #5.
 Checking USB Device Driver In Linux